BankAmericard® vs. Citi Simplicity®

 Which card is right for you

-Additionally, the Citi Simplicity lacks late payment fees and penalty interest rates, which can be extremely costly should you mistakenly make a late payment.
-In contrast, the BankAmericard® has a penalty interest rate of up to 29.99% and a late payment fee of up to $37.
-Finally, the Citi Simplicity features more valuable cardholder benefits including the Price Rewind service and the extended warranty coverage.
+Additionally, the Citi Simplicity® lacks late payment fees and penalty interest rates, which can be extremely costly should you mistakenly make a late payment.
+The BankAmericard® also doesn’t have a penalty APR, but does have a late payment fee of up to $38.
+Finally, the Citi Simplicity® features more valuable cardholder benefits including the Price Rewind service and the extended warranty coverage.

-Nevertheless, the BankAmericard® still offers a few advantages, such as a potentially lower standard interest rate as low as 11.24% APR.
+Nevertheless, the BankAmericard® Credit Card still offers a few advantages, such as a potentially lower standard interest rate.
 It also allows customers to leverage their relationship with Bank of America, one of the largest retail banks in the country.
 For example, existing Bank of America account holders will find it easier to make a payment from their checking or savings accounts to their Bank of America credit cards, which is just a transfer of funds between accounts, rather than a payment from one institution to another.

 Ultimately, the choice between these two closely matched cards can come down to which of these two large banks you prefer to do business with.
-The Citi Simplicity will offer lower fees and a longer promotional financing period, while the BankAmericard® will offer lower rates.
-For those who don’t worry about making a late payment, the BankAmericard® might be the more attractive offer since it can have a lower standard interest rate.
-But for those who are looking for the strongest promotional financing offer and the lowest fees, the Citi Simplicity may be the better choice.
+The Citi Simplicity® will offer lower fees and a longer promotional financing period, while the BankAmericard® will offer lower rates.
+For those who do carry a balance from one month to the next, the BankAmericard® might be the more attractive offer since it has a lower interest rate.
+But for those who are looking for the strongest promotional financing offer and the lowest fees, the Citi Simplicity® may be the better choice.
 By closely examining the strengths and weaknesses of both cards, you can choose the one that meets your needs.